The average press release gets ignored by 99% of journalists.

 When creating your guest post, focus on the following:

-• Use visuals, infographics, videos, etc. to add value to your content.
+- Use visuals, infographics, videos, etc., to add value to your content.

 Brian Dean has a detailed guide on guest blogging.
-For help with pitching your guest articles for your media relations strategy, refer to this article on JRO on PR outreach.
+For help pitching your guest articles for your media relations strategy, refer to this article on JRO on PR outreach.

 Dmitry’s take

 The best way to spot these trends is to see what top journalists in your industry are writing about.
-Just search for your keyword on JRO to see a list of target journalists and their recent articles.
-If you can somehow use these trends in your pitch while still creating evergreen content, your pitches will rarely be rejected.
+Search for your keyword on JRO to see a list of target journalists and their recent articles.

 Implement this tactic right now with our software.